BitcoinDesign/Guide/guide/glossary/node.md

 - Is it controlled by you or someone else?
 How much trust is involved?
 - Does it verify the data it receives?
 - Does it store all transaction data or only data relevant to you?
-- Does the node have a local hot wallet or does it simply connect to wallet applications?
+- Does the node have a local hot wallet, or does it simply connect to wallet applications?
 How exactly does it connect?
 - Security considerations, such as the risk of receiving manipulated data
 - Privacy considerations, such as tracing your transaction behavior